lowks/Radpath/README.md

 The default is ".log".
 Checkout the rest of the docs in the docs folder.

-You can also run `mix docs` to generate a nice docs folder
+Run `mix docs` to generate a nice docs in a local folder or you can read them online: [Radpath hexdocs](http://hexdocs.pm/radpath/ "Hexdocs link for Radpath")

-Or check out [test examples](./test/radpath_test.exs) for usage.
+Check out [test examples](./test/radpath_test.exs) for usage.